Giannis Antetokounmpo next team odds: Knicks, Spurs among favored landing spots

-Giannis Antetokounmpo next team odds: Will Bucks move superstar after poor start to 2025-26 season?
+Giannis Antetokounmpo next team odds: Knicks, Spurs in contention to land Bucks forward

 Antetokounmpo appears to be looking to move on from the Bucks after a tough start to the 2025-26 season